Vespacian/cleanrl/halfcheetah_v4_sac/report.md

     - to get a better understanding, I read this [paper](https://www.roboticsproceedings.org/rss19/p026.pdf) by Columbia University, Toyota Research Institute, MIT
     - I had the most difficulty with implementing this one properly, my rewards were absurdly low
     - I decided to try to set up a pretraining loop before diffusion as currently, my diffusion loop was starting from scratch and wasn't considering the checkpoint's weights

+- Diffusion Part 2
+    - I decided to go for the DDPMScheduler because that seemed to be the most relevant to my use case for diffusion
+    - this time, I decided to try all the different beta schedulers Hugging Face offered.
+To test this, I used the same hparams for each scheduler to compare the difference:
+        - batch_size = 500
+        - lr = 1e-4
+        - eval_freq = 100
+        - N = 30
+        - pretrain_lr = 5e-5
+        - pretrain_epochs=50
+        - epochs = 1
+        - weight_decay = 1e-6
+        - T = 100
+        - num_env=min(N, 16) # 16 is num of my CPU cores
+    - reward results
+        - linear: ~4200
+        - scaled linear: ~3800
+        - squaredcos_cap_v2: ~3000
+        - sigmoid: ~4000
+    - now knowing this, I will be train the linear beta scheduler for much longer

 <div style="page-break-after: always;"></div>